Ordisoftware/Hebrew-Calendar/README.md

 #### 2021.09.24 - Version 9.4

+- Improve export filename for celebrations and new moons boards.
 - Fix some check boxes in celebrations and new moons boards.
 - Few fixes and improvements.